YottaDB/YDBDoc/MessageRecovery/errors.rst

 TLSCONVSOCK
 -------------------

-TLSCONVSOCK, Failed to convert UNIX TCP/IP socket to TLS/SSL aware socket
+TLSCONVSOCK, Failed to convert Unix TCP/IP socket to TLS/SSL aware socket

 Run Time/MUPIP Error: This indicates that an attempt to establish TLS/SSL connection failed.